Last revision: April 1, 2021

 If a returning player griefs or loots their previously owned land, the current owner can submit a ticket to Staff per normal griefing guidelines.
 Court is not to be involved as the land and items are not in dispute.
 Staff will review the grief to determine if it was accidental or if it was intentional or malicious.
 If it’s determined as accidental grief, Staff will work with both parties to mediate a compromise or roll back the area if deemed appropriate.
 If the grief is determined as intentional or malicious, Staff will follow standard disciplinary procedures.

-Due to the sensitive nature of items stored and handled by Staff, any builds or towns owned by existing or previous Staff can only be claimed by current Staff members.
-Any claim for Staff land submitted by a player is to be brought to Staff directly and the case will be tossed.
-Zombiemold or LatinGoddess will review these incidents and will decide how to address them on a case by case basis.
+Due to the sensitive nature of items stored and handled by Staff or VIP players, any builds or towns owned by existing or previous Staff can only be claimed by current Staff members.
+Any claim for Staff land submitted by a player is to be processed to the judges, then put on hold and then brought to the attention of Staff directly.
+Zombiemold, an Admin, or a PM will review these incidents and will decide how to address them on a case by case basis.

 Trespassing is defined as cases where a player builds or places blocks within five chunks of another player’s area or town.
 Court Officials will determine who the original land owner is before asking the offender to relocate.
 Should the offending player fail or refuse to move within two weeks after the case conclusion, Court may submit a ticket for Staff intervention.
 In the event the Defendant is inactive from the server, Court Officials should treat the case as a Land Claim instead.